Things To Know

-The original Mount Louis homestead was magnificent, built for the Bauer family at the top of Mount Annie, the remains of which can be seen today.
-Today, the homestead now lies to the northwest of the property with living quarters, workshop, 9 main paddocks, numerous holding paddocks and fully equipped steel and timber cattle yards.
-To the southwest of the property lies the Ranch House; a new luxury self contained holiday home completed in 2015 and Mount Louis own sealed airstrip with a small terminal building.
+The original Mount Louis homestead was magnificent, built for the Bauer family at the top of Mount Annie.
+Today, the homestead now lies to the northwest of the property with living quarters, workshop, 9 main paddocks, numerous holding paddocks and fully equipped steel cattle yards.
+To the southwest of the property lies the Guest House; a new luxury self contained holiday home completed in 2015 along with the Stations own sealed airstrip with a small terminal building.

 The Bloomfield area is rich with historical, cultural and natural interest.
 Its home to the Kuku-Yalanjii people who have occupied this area for over tens of thousands of years; the majestic Bloomfield Falls are of great sacred significance to these traditional custodians.
 Captain James Cook and his men gave Weary Bay its name in 1770 after running aground on Endeavour reef which is North East of Weary Bay.
 His men rowed ashore to establish if the Bloomfield River was a suitable site to carry out repairs.
 Upon reaching the Bay they deemed the Bloomfield River to be an inappropriate location, his men rested here and gave Weary Bay its name.
 They then travelled north to Cooktown where they found a river with better access – now known as the Endeavour River.